jkaczmarski/jkaczmarski.github.io/_drafts/the-best-non-science-mac-apps-for-scientists.md

 Being able to keep in contact with collaborators, friends and family is important to me, so I always keep these installed on my mac.
 - Zoom.
 I use this mainly for work-related audio and video calls/meetings.
 - Slack.
 I use this mainly for work related chat.
-- Messages.app.
-I hate using my phone, so try and send most of my messages from my laptop.
-- WhatsApp.
-Mainly for keeping up to date with family.
-Again, I prefer to use my computer rather than my phone.
-- Messenger.
-Used mainly for messages to friends.
-- Skype.
-I always have a bit of money on my Skype account for making international landline phone calls.
-I am sure there is probably better options for this, but this is just what I default back to.
 - Clocker.
 For working out what's the best time to call people across different time zones.